Ginger Kerrick Davis

-Ms. Ginger Kerrick of Webster, Texas, was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on March 6, 2019.
-She currently serves as a member on the Academic, Clinical and Student Affairs Committee and the Audit Committee.
+Mrs. Ginger Kerrick Davis of Webster, Texas, was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on March 6, 2019.
+She currently serves as the chairwoman of the Academic, Clinical and Student Affairs Committee.
+She is also a member of the Regents’ Rules Review Committee.
 Her term expires on Jan.
 31, 2025.

 She is a member of the Society of Women Engineers, volunteer coordinator for Triumphant Tails, Inc. and serves as the emcee for the annual Galveston Polar Plunge benefitting Special Olympics.

-Kerrick received a Bachelor of Science in physics in 1991 and a Master of Science in physics in 1993 from Texas Tech University.
+Kerrick Davis and her husband, Samuel Davis, were married in March 2021.
+Kerrick Davis received a Bachelor of Science in physics in 1991 and a Master of Science in physics in 1993 from Texas Tech University.
 She was born and raised in El Paso, Texas.